Predicting O-GlcNAcylation Sites in Mammalian Proteins with Transformers and RNNs Trained with a New Loss Function: Discussion

+This new loss function was used to generate a state-of-the-art model for O-GlcNAcylation site prediction, reaching an F\(_1\) score = 38.88\% and an MCC = 38.20\% (Fig.\ \ref{PR-curve_multi-layer} and Table \ref{Metrics_multi-layer}).
+Overall, this is a 7.5\% increase in F\(_1\) score and a 10.5\% increase in MCC over the ``RNN-255; CE'' model of Ref.\ \cite{Seber-and-Braatz-2023_2}.
+This improved model can assist in the discovery of novel O-GlcNAcylation sites, in turn expanding our knowledge of glycan biology and enabling the discovery of O-GlcNAcylation-related drugs \cite{Zhu-and-Hart-2021}.
+As the identification of O-GlcNAcylation sites is a laborious, specialized, and time-consuming process, the use of models and computational tools can accelerate research in the field.

+Furthermore, the creation of a new loss function for classification tasks (Algorithm \ref{diffMCC}) can enable the training of better models, as classification is ubiquitous in many scientific, engineering, and social fields.
+This loss function improved models in a statistically significant way (p = 0.0115).
+These improvements occur not just for models used for O-GlcNAcylation-related tasks, as evidenced by the successful use of our weighted focal differentiable MCC loss function in other works \cite{Seber-and-Braatz-2025}.

-The code used in this work is publicly available, allowing the reproduction, improvement, and reuse of this work.
+The code used in this work is freely and publicly available, allowing the reproduction, improvement, and reuse of this work.
 It is simple to install and run the best RNN model to predict O-GlcNAcylation sites based on the local protein sequence.
-Instructions are provided in Sections \ref{Appendix_reproduction} and \ref{Appendix_using_model} of the supplemental data or the README in \href{}{our GitHub <redacted for review>} repository.
+Instructions are provided in Sections \ref{Appendix_reproduction} and \ref{Appendix_using_model} of the supplemental data or the README at \href{https://github.com/PedroSeber/O-GlcNAcylation_Prediction}{https://github.com/PedroSeber/\\O-GlcNAcylation\_Prediction}.